neutralica/hson-unsafe/README.md

 Documentation

-For HSON's syntax, liveTree API, and core concepts, please see the src//docs directory.
+For HSON's syntax, liveTree API, and core concepts, please see /src/docs